Dudu7352/fractal-gen/README.md

 ## Mandelbrot set

-In order to create Mandelbrot set write `mandelbrot` when program asks You for the fractal type.
-For the best picture of the set, I recommend setting x offset to `-0.5`
+In order to create a Mandelbrot set, type `mandelbrot` when the program asks You for the fractal type.
+To get the best image of the set, I recommend to set the x_offset to `-0.5`

 <img src="example_mandelbrot.png">